 Company car tax calculators

-The HMRC company car tax calculator includes company car tax and car fuel benefit for employees.
+- The HMRC company car tax calculator includes company car tax and car fuel benefit for employees.
 You will need to complete details such as emissions and list price.

-This company car tax calculator will automatically complete all the details if you choose the car model and provide comprehensive tax details for the next three years.
+- This company car tax calculator will automatically complete all the details if you choose the car model and provide comprehensive tax details for the next three years.